dansingjulia/neofs-testcases/cmd/frostfs-adm/docs/subnetwork-usage.md

 - wallet with the account that owns the subnetwork;
 - public key of the Storage Node;
 - public keys of the node and client administrators;
-- owner IDs of the NeoFS users.
+- owner IDs of the FrostFS users.

 ## Add node administrator